 Sometimes, even if you save them at a lower JPG quality setting, you’ll still get files around 800-900 KB.
 That’s OK, don’t worry about it.
 Forcing the file size to be smaller would mean either resizing them smaller (and then the browser stretches them automatically on larger screens) or lowering the JPG quality setting even more (which introduces noise), so it’s kind of the same thing, it leads to more blurry images with artifacts.
 Not worth it.

-More on the topic in my full tutorial: How to resize, export & compress images for optimal website performance
+More on the topic in my full tutorial: How to optimize images for website performance: image sizes, compression, tools & testing

 Your turn: ask me anything.
 I’d love for this to become a valuable “repository” of answers from the entire community of photographers.

 You can help with that by getting involved:

 1. Ask questions.
 Send them to me via email or on Twitter (@foreground).

 2. Answer questions yourself.
 If you have anything to add to any of my answers (or can answer from a different perspective), jump right in!
 I’ll share relevant notes with other photographers so everyone can benefit.